-We’ve recently added an experienced nurse practitioner to our team at Rockford Spine Center and are excited about the expertise she brings to our staff and the benefits she will bring to our patients.
+We’ve recently added an experienced nurse practitioner to our team at The Spine Center at OrthoIllinois and are excited about the expertise she brings to our staff and the benefits she will bring to our patients.

 Angie is a board-certified Adult Nurse Practitioner as well as Family Nurse Practitioner.
 She earned a bachelor’s degree in nursing from Winona State University in Minnesota; a master’s degree in nursing from the University of Cincinnati; and a post-master’s certificate from the OSF Saint Anthony College of Nursing.